First posted 1995

 Konketsuji

-The Konketsuji site originated in 2008 as the "Blending in Japan" section on the Yosha Research site as the main Yosha Bunko site was called before 2015, when I acquired the yoshabunko.com domain and consolidated all my websites on the same rental server space in Japan.
+The Konketsuji site originated in 2008 as the "Blending in Japan" section on the Yosha Research site, the original name of Yosha Bunko website.
 The tag line of the "Blending in Japan" feature was "Fruits of migration and war".
 The feature was prominently listed at the top of the "Race" section of Yosha Research as "100-million hybrids" subtitled "Racial blending in Japan: Fruits of migration and war".
-This linked to the introduction an contents page of the "Blending in Japan" feature.
-I left both the link and the introduction and contents page for reference purposes, adding a note at the top about the revamping of the feature as the "Konketsuji" site.

 William Wetherall

-The first book, a collection of short stories already written but undergoing editing, was supposed to have come out later that year.
-Health problems and other more urgent matters pushed Yosha Press to the bottom of my list of priorities.
-By 2009, however, I had concluded that the goal of sharing my stories with others would be better served by publishing them on as html or pdf files.
+The first book, a collection of short stories already written but undergoing revision, was supposed to have come out later that year.
+However, more urgent matters pushed Yosha Press to the bottom of my list of priorities.
+By 2009, I had concluded that the goal of sharing my stories with others would be better served by publishing them on line.
 Electronic stocks would go up.
-Everyone from loggers to ink makers and mailmen would have less work.
+Loggers, ink makers, and mailmen would have less work.
+Spiritually, though, I remain addicted to paper.
+So I retired released my claim to the "yoshapress.com" domain and focussed on web publishing.

 Fair use